haoxins/haoxins.github.io/archived/2021-cryptography-real-world-2.md

 * The more the merrier:
   *Secure multi-party computation* (MPC)

+* *Secure multi-party computation* (MPC) is a field of cryptography that came into existence in 1982 with the famous Millionaires' problem.
+* In his 1982 paper "Protocols for Secure Computations," Andrew C. Yao wrote, "Two millionaires wish to know who is richer; however, they do not want to find out inadvertently any additional information about each other's wealth.
+How can they carry out such a conversation?"
+Simply put, MPC is a way for *multiple participants to compute a program together*.

+* MPC allows us to completely remove trusted third parties from a distributed computation and enables participants to compute the computation by themselves without revealing their respective inputs to one another.
+This is done through a cryptographic protocol.

+* NIST in mid-2019 kicking off a standardization process for **threshold cryptography**.
+* Another well-known *subfield* of **MPC** is the field of **private set intersection** (PSI), which poses the following problem:
+  - Alice and Bob have a list of words, and they want to know which words (or perhaps just how many) they have in common without revealing their respective list of words.
+One way to solve this problem is to use the oblivious pseudorandom function (OPFR) construction.
+* **Private set intersection** (PSI) allows Alice to learn what words she has in common with Bob.
+  - First, she blinds every word she has in her list and uses the OPRF protocol with Bob to apply a PRF using Bob's key on each of her words.
+  - Finally, Bob sends her the PRF of his key with his words.
+Alice can then see if anything matches to learn what words they have in common.

+* More generally, MPC has many different solutions aiming at the computation of arbitrary programs.
+General-purpose MPC solutions all provide different levels of efficiency (from hours to milliseconds) and types of properties.
+* For example, how many dishonest participants can the protocol tolerate?
+Are participants malicious or just honest but curious
+  (also called semi-honest, a type of participant in MPC protocols that is willing to execute the protocol correctly but might attempt to learn the other participants' inputs)?
+* An **arithmetic circuit** is a number of addition or multiplication gates linking inputs to outputs.
+Notice that different inputs to the circuit are provided by different participants, but they could also be public inputs
+  (known to everyone).

+* The first step of a general-purpose MPC with secret sharing is to have participants split their respective secret inputs (using
+  Shamir's secret sharing scheme) and distribute the parts to all participants.
+* The second step of a general-purpose MPC with secret sharing is to have participants compute each gate in the circuit.
+For example, a participant can compute an addition gate by adding the two input Shamir shares that they have, which produces a Shamir share of the output.

+* The **state** of **MPC**
+  - There's been huge progress in the last decade to make MPC practical.
+It is a field of many different use cases, and one should be on the lookout for the potential applications that can benefit from this newish primitive.
+  - Note that, unfortunately, no real standardization effort exists, and while several MPC implementations can be considered practical for many use cases today, they are not easy to use.
+  - Incidentally, the general-purpose MPC construction I explained earlier in this section is based on secret sharing, but there are more ways to construct MPC protocols.
+A well-known alternative is called **garbled circuits**, which is a type of construction first proposed by Yao in his 1982 paper introducing MPC.
+Another alternative is based on **fully homomorphic encryption**.

 * First and foremost, there are *many, many zk-SNARK schemes*, too many of them, really.